cncf/devstats.archive/METRICS.md

 2) Define this metric in [metrics/metrics.yaml](https://github.com/cncf/gha2db/blob/master/metrics/metrics.yaml) (file used by `gha2db_sync` tool).
 - You can define this metric in `test_metric.yaml` first (and eventually in `test_gaps.yaml`) and run `test_metric_sync.sh` and then call `influx` floowed by `use test`, `precision rfc3339`, `show series`, 'select * from series_name` to see the results.
 - You need to define periods for calculations, for example m,q,y for "month, quarter and year", or h,d,w for "hour, day and week".
 You can use any combination of h,d,w,m,q,y.
 - You can define aggregate periods via `aggregate: n1,n2,n3,...`, if You don't define this, there will be one aggregation period = 1.
+Some aggregate combinations can be set to skip, for example You have `periods: m,q,y`, `aggregate: 1,3,7`, You want to skip >1 aggregate for y and 7 for q, then set: `skip: y3,y7,q3`.
 - You need to define SQL file via `sql: filename`.
 It will use `metrics/filename.sql`.
 - You need to define how to generate InfluxDB series name(s) for this metrics.
 There are 4 options here:
 - Metric can return a single row with a single value (like for instance "All PRs merged" - in that case, you can define series name inside YAML file via `series_name_or_func: your_series_name`.
 If metrics use more than single period, You should add `add_period_to_name: true` which will add period name to your series name (it adds _w, _d, _q etc.)